merikettapearl212/team_Generator/README.md

 ## Testing :test_tube:

-Testing for all four classes [jest](https://jestjs.io/)
+Testing for all four classes with [jest](https://jestjs.io/)

 ## Contributing